 We have a great team this year and we're here to serve...YOU!

 ASPCC stands for Associated Students of Portland Community College.
 We are a dedicated group of students and faculty hired to represent you, the students.
 Stop by MTH 154 and tell us what's important to you and ask us all of those burning college questions, we'll point you in the right direction.

 What do we do?

-- ASPCC represents the voice of the students at SE Campus.
-By holding public Council Meetings weekly and by serving on various committees we act as a voice and a student presence where it's needed most.
+- ASPCC represents the voice of the students at SE Campus by holding public General Council Meetings weekly and serving on various committees.
+We act as the voice and the students' presence when it is needed.

-- Bridges the gap between students and administrators by sitting on committees, taskforces, councils and getting involved with local organizations to advocate and represent the student body.
+- ASPCC bridges the gap between students and administrators by sitting on committees, taskforces, councils and local organizations in order to advocate and represent the student body.
 Some examples of committees that we sit on are: Budget Planning Advisory Committee (BPAC), Educational Advisory Council (EAC), and many others.
-Stop by MTH-151 if your interested in learning about what committees your ASPCC Student Representatives are sitting on.
+If you're interested in learning about the committees your ASPCC Student Representatives are sitting on, stop by MTH 152.

-- Inform students about changes in college policy.
+- ASPCC informs students about changes in college policy.
 Ex: paperless registration and deletion for non-payment.

 - ASPCC supports cultural diversity, free speech, fairness and equality for all.
 We are a diverse campus at SE and it is ASPCC's duty to help to unite the students, staff, and faculty as a community.

-- Empowers and promotes student interest and involvement through different clubs, programs and activities.
-Check out our Facebook page to keep updated on all the events and activities or check out the Current Events page.
+- ASPCC empowers and promotes students' interests and involvement through different clubs, programs and activities.
+Check out our Facebook page and Current Events page to keep updated on all the events and activities.
 It is our duty and pleasure to plan, organize, and coordinate on-campus and off-campus socials, recreational activities, and educational events.
 Most ASPCC events are free to students.
 Ex: Bicycle Fair, Movie Night, and Pizza with President.

 - We serve as the bridge between the students, faculty, and staff in order to build a stronger feeling of community, support and understanding.